 How To Make the Best Blueberry Protein Smoothie

-The secret to making a perfect blueberry smoothie with protein powder is using frozen berries and almond milk.
+The secret to making the perfect blueberry smoothie is using frozen berries and almond milk.
 Plant milk ensures that the powder is fully combined into the smoothie, helping to avoid grainy bits.
 It also reduces the amount of protein powder that gets stuck to the side of the blender and wasted.

 We like to use frozen berries in our smoothies for a number of reasons…

 - They last longer – Fresh ones can go mushy if you don’t use them up quickly but frozen blueberries last for months.